Transparent heart icon with white outline and + sign.

 4. Sherlock Holmes and the Secret Weapon – 1942, 68 minutes – 6/10 (colorized)

-I couldn’t find a proper movie trailer, but here’s a clip of the opening scene that’ll give you a good taste of what is to come.
+These are widely available in DVD collections (probably available to reserve at your local library or cheap on Amazon), and can also be found on all sorts of streaming services.
+I couldn’t find a proper movie trailer, but here’s a clip of The Adventures of Sherlock Holmes’ opening scene that’ll give you a good taste of what is to come.

 Enjoyed this article?